English vocabulary for blackjack exercise

 Close

-11. When a player increases the money/chips he/she has already gambled/bet by two times during a game blackjack, it is called
+When a player increases the money/chips they have already gambled/bet by two times after being dealt their cards in a game of blackjack, it is called

 Double: